-There were no shortage of resort activities to keep you busy for a week, and then some, if you don’t want to leave the resort.
-For the land lubbers there is a lengthy list of sports like table tennis, beach volleyball, shuffleboard, a fitness center and at Sandals Emerald Bay even the golf course is included.
+There are no shortage of resort activities to keep you busy for a week, and then some, if you don’t want to leave the resort.
+For the land lubbers there is a lengthy list of sports like table tennis, beach volleyball, shuffleboard, a fitness center, and at Sandals Emerald Bay even the golf course is included.

 For new divers, a 1-day introductory PADI® Discover Scuba Diver class is taught and it costs $90, though all the equipment is included just as it is for certified divers.

-Both resorts had at least two pools, one of which was a quiet pool if you wanted to escape the jammin’ party scene at the main pool.
-Of course, there were hot tubs and the main pools have a swim-up bar.
+Both resorts have at least two pools, one of which was a quiet pool if you wanted to escape the jammin’ party scene at the main pool.
+Of course, there are hot tubs and the main pools have a swim-up bar.
 Activities like pool volleyball tournaments take place throughout each day.

 What Sandals Royal Bahamian lacks with its location on Delaport Bay, it makes up for with its included off-shore island.
 A boat shuttle takes guests the five minutes out to the off-shore island once per hour.
-The island has a very nice beach on both the front and back side of the island and the back side has reef perfect for snorkeling on.
-I always travel with my own snorkel and mask, so this wasn’t a problem for me but you should be aware that the activity center will not allow guests to bring the snorkel equipment out to the off-shore island.
+The island has a very nice beach on both the front and back side of the island and the back side has a reef perfect for snorkeling on.
+We always travel with our own snorkel and mask, so this wasn’t a problem for us but you should be aware that the activity center will not allow guests to bring the snorkel equipment out to the off-shore island.